 Hal turns back to the computer

 Hal slowly types “second hand staplers” into the search engine and hits enter.
 All at once a wave of information washes over the screen.
 Hal’s eyes squint trying to take it all in.
 Second on the list is “Adverts — Staplers”.
 He clicks on the link and a list of “Staplers for Sale” appears.

 Hal clicks through what looks like a hundred adverts as the computer clock lapses from 18:00, to 18:30, to 19:00.
 He seems at the point of giving up when one in particular grabs his attention.

 Hal begins to reply to the ad:

 He hits enter, sending the message.

 Hal sits inside his parked station wagon on the side of an empty city street.
-Dingy streetlamps create pockets of light along the cracked sidewalks and highlight the dents in the beat-up car.
+Dingy street lamps create pockets of light along the cracked sidewalks, highlighting the dents in his beat up car.

 They briefly size each other up.

 Coolguy14 gestures to the kit-bag he is holding.

 Hal produces a brown envelope from inside his coat.